-The Company's Credit Risk Management Department evaluates wholesale obligors (including but not limited to: companies, individuals, sovereign entities or other government entities) and assigns them internal credit ratings using a "through the cycle" methodology that reflects credit quality expectation over a medium-term horizon.
+The Credit Risk Management Department evaluates wholesale obligors (including but not limited to: companies, individuals, sovereign entities or other government entities) and assigns them internal credit ratings using a "through the cycle" methodology that reflects credit quality expectation over a medium-term horizon.

-The Company's Credit Risk Management Department rates wholesale counterparties based on an analysis of the obligor and industry- or sector-specific qualitative and quantitative factors.
+The Credit Risk Management Department rates wholesale counterparties based on an analysis of the obligor and industry- or sector-specific qualitative and quantitative factors.
 The ratings process typically includes an analysis of the obligor's financial statements, evaluation of its market position, strategy, management, legal and environmental issues; and consideration of industry dynamics affecting its performance.
-The Company's Credit Risk Management Department also considers securities prices and other financial markets to assess financial flexibility of the obligor.
-The Company's Credit Risk Management Department collects relevant information to rate an obligor.
-If the available information on an obligor is limited, a conservative rating is assigned to reflect uncertainty arising from the limited information.
+The Credit Risk Management Department also considers securities prices and other financial markets to assess financial flexibility of the obligor.
+The Credit Risk Management Department collects relevant information to rate an obligor.
+If the available information for an obligor is limited, a conservative rating is assigned to reflect uncertainty arising from the limited information.